When you draw from the Well, you return with more than water — you return with wisdom.

 • What if I need to work while at the retreat?

-• This retreat is designed to offer you deep rest, reflection, and connection—things that can be hard to access when you're juggling outside responsibilities.
-If you're unable to fully step away from work during our time together, it might be best to consider joining us at a future retreat when your schedule allows more space.
+• This refuge is designed to offer you deep rest, reflection, and connection—things that can be hard to access when you're juggling outside responsibilities.
+If you're unable to fully step away from work during our time together, it might be best to consider joining us at a future event when your schedule allows more space.
 We want you to receive the full experience you deserve.

 Interested in attending a retreat?
 Feel free to contact the Keepers of the Well for more information.